 The Commission may issue subpoenas to compel the production of evidence or the attendance of witnesses.
 Staff Investigators may take oral or written evidence under oath or affirmation.
 An investigation must be completed within 180 days after the complaint is filed, unless the Commission approves an extension for good cause, with a maximum of two such 60-day extensions.
 Investigative Reports compiled by staff become public records after a probable cause hearing has been completed.

 The respondent is mailed a copy of the Investigative Report at least 14 days prior to a scheduled hearing.
 At the hearing, the prosecution presents the results of the investigation.
 The Commission reviews the Investigative Report of the prosecution as well as any answer or other information submitted by the respondent.
-The meeting is closed to the public, but the respondent, respondent's counsel, and the complainant may be present.
+The meeting is closed to the public, but the respondent and respondent's counsel may be present.
 The Commission may then vote to dismiss the complaint for lack of evidence, or find that probable cause exists to support the allegations and/or amend the complaint if the investigation reveals probable cause exists to believe that other violations of the Code of Ethics have occurred.

 If the Commission finds that probable cause exists to support the allegations, an adjudicative hearing is scheduled, with at least 15 days prior notice to the respondent.
 This is an adversarial hearing.
 The prosecutor and the respondent may present evidence and examine witnesses.
 Additionally, Commissioners may question witnesses.
 Rules of evidence are followed, regulations provide for discovery, and principles of due process govern all procedures.
 A stenographic record is kept and the hearing is conducted in an open and public session.